 3. Communicating privacy information

 The Office Manager is responsible for the review the Trust’s privacy notices and how we ask for consent to ensure that the Trust continues to follow best practice.

 Our privacy notices have been reviewed, amended and made available at all points of personal data collection.
 These include;

-- Websites – membership, volunteering, fishing ticket purchases and the contact forms
+- Websites – donations, volunteer sign-up, fishing ticket purchases and the contact forms

 - Meetings – sign in sheets

-- Public events – volunteer sign in sheets, membership forms
+- Public events – volunteer sign in sheets, supporter forms

 - Training events – sign in sheets